lockss/lockss-rtd-manual/docs/glossary/content-storage.rst

-The :term:`LOCKSS stack`'s :term:`content storage` is the storage space devoted to the content being preserved by the system.
+The :term:`LOCKSS stack`'s :term:`content storage` is the storage space devoted to the content being preserved by the system, consisting of one or more :term:`content storage areas <content storage area>`.